-In addition to Heritage Days, numerous activities and events will be organised throughout the city.
-All the different ways of getting around will be catered for.
-A Brussels-Capital Region initiative, “My village in the city”, will enable you to take advantage of a number of leisure sites and sustainable development/mobility-related activities in several Brussels municipalities.
+In addition to the Heritage Days, a large number of activities and events will be held throughout the city on Car-Free Sunday.
+All the different ways of getting around will be catered for: bus, metro, tram, train, walking, rollerblading, biking, etc. A Brussels-Capital Region initiative, “My village in the city”, will also enable you to make the most of a number of leisure sites and sustainable development/mobility-related activities in several of Brussels’s municipalities.

-It will be an activity-packed day and the perfect opportunity to make a visit with family or friends to a Brussels with fewer cars, less noise and reduced pollution!
+Come and enjoy an activity-packed day and the perfect opportunity to enjoy a visit with family or friends to a Brussels with fewer cars, less noise and reduced pollution!

 How it works

-Car-Free Sunday applies to everybody, except for public transport, taxis, buses, the emergency services and public utility vehicles.
+Car-Free Sunday applies to all vehicles, except for public transport, taxis, buses, the emergency services and public utility vehicles.
 However, for safety reasons, the speed limit is restricted to 30 km/h.

 Times during which the region will be closed to traffic: 09h30 to 19h00.
 In certain neighbourhoods, road closures may continue beyond these times due to activities or festivals taking place.
 The tunnels will be reopened on a gradual basis.

 Please note that the rules of the road will still apply.
-Don’t forget that certain vehicles will be permitted to travel around in the car-free area on the day.
-We ask that you respect other road users whatever transport you use.
+Remember that certain vehicles will be permitted to travel around in the car-free area on the day.
+We ask that you respect other road users, whatever transport you use.
 For safety reasons, pedestrians, rollerbladers and cyclists may not, under any circumstances, use the tunnels!

-For certain reasons (special deliveries, travel for medical reasons), a circulation permit, valid for the entire region, may be granted.
+In certain cases (such as special deliveries, or travel for medical reasons), a circulation permit, valid for the entire region, may be granted.
 Any such permit is only valid for a single vehicle for the reason indicated on the pass.

-For Brussels residents, permits must be requested from the municipal authorities of your place of residence.
-For persons living outside the region, permits must be requested from the municipal authorities of the area you are travelling to.
+For residents of Brussels, permits must be requested from the municipal authorities of your place of residence.
+For persons living outside the region, permits must be requested from the municipal authorities of the area to which you are travelling.